esilver0/CATT/sslstrip-experiment.md

 #### Visiting a site on the HSTS preload list

 The browser will not accept an HTTP (insecure) request from any website on the [HSTS preload list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc) even if you are visiting the site for the first time.
-In order to get on the preload list, a site must support HTTPS for all the content on a page and provide proper HSTS header messages.
+A site on the preload list must support HTTPS throughout its site and provide proper HSTS header messages.

 In the Firefox window where NoVNC is running, visit